JViacrusisBCIT/1800_202230_BBY17/README.md

 This browser based web application to ...

 * Hi my name is Will.
 I'm excited about this project to combined all of the material we've learned so far into an application.
-* Hi my name is Bhavnoor, I excited about this project because it is going to be my first web application!
+* Hi my name is Bhavnoor, I'm excited about this project because it is going to be my first web application!

 ## Technologies
 Technologies used for this project: